Ashutosh652/HealthPoint_Project/README.md

    You can just type 'pip install -package name-' in your command line to install the packages.

-   Then, you should be able to run it by following the following steps:
+   Then, you should be able to run it by following the following steps after cloning the repo:

    1. Rename the '.env.example' file to '.env'.
    2. Open your command line and make sure that you are in the same directory as the manage.py file.